 Massachusetts’s SMART solar program is one of the most valuable in the country.
 Utility customers for National Grid, Eversource, and Unitil are eligible for monthly payments for the energy their systems generate for up to 10-20 years.
 Solar energy systems and solar batteries qualify.
 The rate of payment is determined by a declining block system, and with the state recently doubling the size of the program to 3.2 gigawatts, there is still plenty of reason for Massachusetts homeowners and businesses to get on board.

 Cities and towns served by participating municipal light districts or plants may also take advantage of a modified version of the SMART program.
-Contact us for details or read this article if you live in one of these territories.
+Contact us for details or learn more if you live in one of these territories.